 - 5. Giving or receiving gifts, reception service fees, and other expenses must be according to the scope of authority and based on transparency and auditability. - 6.
-If an employee is seeking advice or having any inquiries relating to anti-corruption measures, they shall consult their supervisors or the Human Resources Department. - 7.
-It shall be the duty of all employees to provide whistleblowing reports to or file complaints with responsible persons through whistleblowing report or complaint filing channels should they detect any behavior with an indication of corruption, and to provide collaboration in the fact-finding process. - 8.
+The Company has no policy on the payment of facilitation fees. - 7.
+The company can hire government employees, but it must comply with the guidelines for hiring government employees/officials. - 8.
+If an employee is seeking advice or having any inquiries relating to anti-corruption measures, they shall consult their supervisors or the Human Resources Department. - 9.
+It shall be the duty of all employees to provide whistleblowing reports to or file complaints with responsible persons through whistleblowing report or complaint filing channels should they detect any behavior with an indication of corruption, and to provide collaboration in the fact-finding process. - 10.
 The Company shall protect a whistleblower or a complainant according to the stipulated guidelines.
-There shall be neither demotions, punishments, nor negative outcomes against employees who say no to corruption. - 9.
-Directors, executives, and employees defying anti-corruption requirements of the Company shall be subject to disciplinary action according to the Company's regulations and directives, and shall be punished according to relevant laws. - 10.
+There shall be neither demotions, punishments, nor negative outcomes against employees who say no to corruption. - 11.
+Directors, executives, and employees defying anti-corruption requirements of the Company shall be subject to disciplinary action according to the Company's regulations and directives, and shall be punished according to relevant laws. - 12.
 The Company realizes the importance of communications and internal relations to promote knowledge and an understanding among its directors, executives, employees, and related persons, as well as the importance of external communications to the general public and stakeholders for their compliance with the anti-corruption policy.